Pakistani activist Marvi Sirmed: 'I provoke toxic masculinity' | DW | 12.03.2020

 So you're saying that the right to offend is also a human right…

 I do.
-See, Qamar's diatribe against me was not the main problem.
+You see, Qamar's diatribe against me was not the main problem.
 I didn't take it personally.
 He has the right to offend too.
 What is not right is that these people think they have the right to objectify women.

 "My body, my choice" is an issue that is relevant to Pakistani women across all classes.
 When a woman is killed in the name of "honor," her body is attacked; when a woman is denied the right to choose her partner, her body and her choice are compromised; and when a woman faces domestic violence, her body is attacked.
 All other issues that our "Aurat March" (women's march) raised are equally important, but they all emanate from a deep-rooted misogyny in our society.
 Women do not have the agency over their own bodies and that is the main issue, in my opinion.